 - Put your lights on low beam.

 - Activate four-way flashers (hazard lights).

 - Slow down, using the edge lines as guides.

-- If the fog is too thick, pull off and park as far away from the pavement as possible.
+- If the situation is too dangerous, pull off and park as far away from the pavement as possible.
 Never stop the school bus on the highway.

 - Activate strobe light, if equipped.